olliequ/MachineLearningTradingBot/README.md

 ## The Specifics
 #### Summary
 This project is primarily powered by 2 Python scripts: `bot.py` and `botFunctions.py`. `bot.py` retrieves real-time data from a cryptocurrency exchange platform by establishing and maintaining a socket connection.
 The exchange is Binance, and the particular asset traded by default in this project is Ethereum.
 The incoming data is cleaned up and handed off to `botFunctions.py`.
-It is here where various financial indicators based on what the candle closes at are calculated.
-Using historical datasets, a classifier can be built and trained on it.
-Once trained, a closed candle can be fed to the classifier and in return advice on whether to buy or not buy the candle is spat out.
+It is here where various financial indicators based on what the candle closes at are calculated and handed to a classifier which has been trained on historical data.
+In return, advice on whether to buy or not buy the candle is provided by the classifier.
+Analysed candles are actually appended to the historical dataset such that the classifier is continually trained.

 #### Customizability
 The bot is designed such that the following parameters are easily adjustable: